Medicare Enrollment

 Medicare Part C is called Medicare Advantage.
 It covers all of the benefits of Medicare Parts A and B together (by law), plus added benefits that vary by plan.
 This portion of Medicare is sold by private companies, but it’s still regulated by the federal government.

 Medicare Advantage is an increasingly popular way for Medicare members to get their benefits.
-About 45% of Medicare enrollees now choose private plans over Original Medicare.
-These plans cover a bevy of added benefits, including things that Original doesn’t, such as prescription drugs, dental and vision care, hearing aids and exams, and more.
+About half of Medicare enrollees now choose private plans over Original Medicare.
+These plans may cover a bevy of added benefits, including things that Original doesn’t, such as prescription drugs, dental and vision care, hearing aids and exams, and more.
+(Coverage varies by plan.)

 Premiums and cost sharing vary widely with Medicare Advantage, but many plans have a $0 copay.
 Plus, Advantage plans cap what members pay out of pocket for medical care for the year.